By-laws

 (6) Meetings of committees shall be held at such times and places as the respective committee chairs determine in consultation with the Executive Director.

-(7) The Chairperson of the Foundation shall be an ex officio member of all committees.
-In the event of an equality of votes in a committee meeting, the Chairperson of the Foundation votes. - Execution of Documents
+(7) The Chairperson of the Foundation shall be a voting member of all committees.
+In the event of an equality of votes in a committee meeting, the Chair of the meeting shall have the right to cast a second vote. - Execution of Documents

 (1) Deeds, transfers, licenses, assignments, contracts, engagements, obligations and other instruments in writing requiring execution by the Foundation may be signed by any two (2) of the Chairperson, Vice-Chairperson, Executive Director or such other authorized persons by the Board.